Is Palau really a great diving destination?

 Pelagics

-Ask most divers what brings them to Palau and they will reel off a long list of enticements.
-Topping that list is likely to be the schools of grey reef and white tip reef sharks.
+Ask most divers what brings them to Palau, and they will reel off a long list of enticements.
+Topping that list is likely to be the schools of grey reef and white-tip reef sharks.
 They typically congregate in the currents at Blue Corner or Ulong Channel.

 There is also the insane amount of fish!
 You will have the chance to dive with large schools of many species such as snappers, jacks, and barracudas.
 Napoleon wrasses and turtles are also common visitors at sites such as Dexter’s Wall, Sandbar, or New Drop Off.
 And last but not least, the dive site “German Channel” will blow your mind!
-You will likely spot manta rays while they are feeding, getting cleaned, or are just leisurely cruising the channel itself.
+You will likely spot manta rays while they are feeding, getting cleaned, or just leisurely cruising the channel itself.

 Macro